Oil steady on weak U.S. stock market, heads for weekly loss

-NEW YORK (Reuters) - Oil prices were little changed on Friday as equities markets eased in volatile trade and crude remained on track for a second weekly drop as investors expected a global glut to persist if demand weakens further with rising COVID-19 cases in some countries.
+NEW YORK (Reuters) - Oil prices were little changed on Friday, but posted their second straight weekly lost as investors expect a global glut to persist due to sagging demand with COVID-19 cases rising in some countries.

 Infections are growing faster in India than anywhere else, and the health ministry reported another record daily jump of 96,551 new cases on Friday, taking the official total to 4.5 million.

-U.S. stock markets eased and the three main indexes were also headed for a second straight weekly decline as recent economic indicators suggested a long and difficult recovery from the pandemic. [nL4N2G83F3]
+U.S. stock markets also posted their second straight weekly decline as recent economic indicators suggested a long and difficult recovery from the pandemic. [nL4N2G83F3]

 Also dampening market sentiment, the U.S. Senate killed a Republican bill that would have provided around $300 billion in new coronavirus aid.

-In the United States, crude stockpiles rose last week, against expectations, as refineries slowly returned to operations after production sites were shut down due to storms in the Gulf of Mexico and the wider region.
+In the United States, crude stockpiles rose 2 million barrels last week, against expectations, as refineries slowly returned to operations after production sites were shut due to storms in the Gulf of Mexico.
+[EIA/S]

-U.S. crude inventories rose 2 million barrels, compared with forecasts for a 1.3 million-barrel decrease in a Reuters poll.
-[EIA/S] [ENERGYUSA]

-U.S. drillers also have started to slowly add oil and gas rigs after the rig count, an early indicator of future output, hit a record low of 244 in the week to Aug.
-14. In the latest week, U.S. oil rigs fell one to 180.
+U.S. drillers also have lately been adding to oil and gas rigs, but the count dipped this week to 238.
 [RIG/U]

 In a further bearish sign, traders were starting to book tankers again to store crude oil and diesel, amid a stalled economic recovery as the COVID-19 pandemic continues.